Williams and Kapila: Complications of Circumcision

 CIRP logo Note:

 The incidence of circumcision in the United Kingdom has dropped dramatically in the decade since the date of publication of this article.
 The most recent reported annual circumcision rate was 12,200 procedures.
-See Towards evidence based circumcision of English boys: survey of trends in practice for more information.
+See External link Towards evidence based circumcision of English boys: survey of trends in practice for more information.

 Circumcision is probably one of the oldest of all surgical procedures.
 Although the origin of the practice is not entirely clear, it almost certainly began as a religious rite.
 That it was practised by the Egyptians is evident as the earliest mummies were found to be circumcised.
 In the Jewish community circumcision remains a religious ritual and is usually performed on the child's eighth day of life by a Mohel.
 Religious circumcision is also practiced by Muslims; the procedure is performed between the ages of 4 and 13 years.
 Curiously the Koran contains no specific ordinance on this subject.
 Currently approximately one-sixth of the world's male population is circumcised mostly on religious grounds.
 In Western society circumcision is performed for medical reasons, the commonest of which is phimosis1-3.
 There is however, enormous variation between the circumcision rate in the UK (5-6 per cent1,4) and that in the USA (80-90 per cent5-7).
 This large discrepancy exists despite recommendations from both the British Medical Association8,9 and the American Association (sic) of Pediatricians10 that circumcision should be performed only for medical reasons.